 These symptoms are usually mild and, therefore, resolve within a few days to a few weeks.
 In fact, 20% of women have candida in the vagina with no symptoms presented.
 However, if left untended and not managed properly, the yeast infection symptoms become severe with redness, swelling and cracks in the vaginal wall.

 The microbes can also multiply so much that, consequently, they begin to go deeper into the body, causing various complications.

 In addition, 75% of women have candida vaginitis at least twice in their lifetime.

-This disease is classified as a yoni vyapat, that is to say, a disease affecting the vagina.
+Infections or health problems that affect the vagina fall in the category of diseases termed as yoni vyapat in Ayurveda.
 Yoni is a term used to refer to the sexual organs in Ayurveda, and is associated with the female reproductive system.

 and these findings correlate with the modern findings as regards this disease.